This post may contain affiliate links. Read the full disclosure here.

 Which plants will absorb water from the air?

-I know we’ve already been through this, but I want to make it crystal clear – unless you have hundreds of houseplants, they’ll have a negligible effect on the humidity of your home.
+I know we’ve already been through this, but I want to make it crystal clear – unless you have a lot of houseplants, they’ll have a negligible effect on the humidity of your home.

 You know what would be really useful?